Hendobox/Ubeswap-Dao-Hackathon/README.md

 | id        | uint256 | the ID of the grant/project to be revoked |
 | daoWallet | address | wallet address to receive grant funds     |

-- To see the full information of individual grants, you need to make the folloing call:
+- To see the full information of individual grants, you need to make the following call:

 ```
 function getProject(uint256 id) external view returns (Project memory)